apiato/documentation/_docs/getting-started/architecture.md

 <a name="intro"></a>
 ### Introduction

 The two most common architectures, used for building projects on top of Apiato are:

 - **Porto** (Route Request Controller Action Task Model Transformer).
-- **MVC** (Model View Controller).
+- **MVC** (Model View Controller). *The Apiato MVC version is a little different than the standrd MVC.*

-Porto is the recommended architecture for building scalable API's with Apiato.
+Porto is the Apiato recommended architecture for building scalable API's with Apiato.
-However, Apiato also support building API's using the popular MVC architecture (with a little modifications).
+However, it also support building API's using the popular MVC architecture (with a little modifications).

+*Apiato features are written using Porto, and can be used by any architecture.*

 Below you will see how you can both any of the architectures to build your project.